 So, we have covered the many benefits and ways to take casein.

-f you want to lose weight, consume less casein, and vice versa.
-Remember that protein shakes, or whatever, are methods to supplement diet needs.
+If you want to lose weight, consume less casein, and vice versa.
+Remember that protein shakes are methods to supplement diet needs.
 You have to calculate how much casein you consume in addition to the other calories in your diet.